crocs-muni/JCAppStore/README.md

 Useful set of tutorials and how-tos can be found on [OpenSC wiki](https://github.com/OpenSC/OpenSC/wiki/Using-smart-cards-with-applications).

+JCAppStore furthermore hosts [JCAlgTest](https://github.com/crocs-muni/JCAlgTest): you can run the test suite directly from the GUI.

 Authentication
 -----
 The card authentication is automatic unless you change the default test key.
 For more information see [our wiki](https://github.com/crocs-muni/JCAppStore/wiki/Inserting-a-new-card).

 Installing Applets